sainathurankar/ARECANUT-DISEASE-CLASSIFIER/README.md

 # Arecanut-Disease-Classifier

-Proposed a system that helps in detecting the diseases of arecanut, leaves, and its trunk using Convolutional Neural Networks and suggests remedies for it.
+A Website that helps in detecting the diseases of arecanut, leaves, and its trunk using Convolutional Neural Networks and suggests remedies for it.
 ## Authors